 There is a very close connection between mental health and substance use disorders, and while they are distinct conditions, they may share many contributing factors.
 Job-induced stress, anxiety, and a lack of stability can worsen or amplify and pre-existing mental health issues, while also encouraging someone to seek relief and a sense of control in drugs or alcohol.
 While self-medication is a common reason for someone to benign using drugs or alcohol, substance abuse can further worsen the issues that someone was trying to medicate.
 This results in a downward spiral where someone will use more drugs or alcohol as their symptoms worsen, which often produces an even further worsening of their symptoms.

 In particular, anxiety disorders are strongly associated with substance use disorders.
 Any type of anxiety disorder increases the chances of drug and alcohol abuse as well as drug or alcohol dependence, although different types of anxiety disorders can produce differing increases in the chances.
 Generalized anxiety disorder (GAD) is one of the anxiety disorders most strongly associated with substance abuse, and this is a common mental health issue in the foodservice industry.
 Having co-occurring conditions can complicate the treatment and recovery process, but recovery is absolutely possible with comprehensive care.
-The most effective treatments for co-occurring conditions entail receiving dual-diagnosis care for both conditions simultaneously.
-This helps prevent a relapse in symptoms of one condition from amplifying the symptoms of the other condition.
+According to SAMHSA, the most effective treatments for co-occurring conditions entail receiving integrated care for both conditions simultaneously.
+This helps prevent a relapse in the symptoms of one condition from amplifying the symptoms of the other condition.

 Mental Health Resources For Restaurant Workers